solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ### Adding

-Addresses can be added to the object during a proposal or test by calling the `addAddress` function with the name to be saved in storage and the address of the contract to be stored with that name.
+Addresses can be added to the object during a proposal or test by calling the `addAddress` function with the name to be saved in storage, the address of the contract to be stored with that name and whether the address is a contract.
 Calling this function without a chain id will save the contract and name to the current chain id.

 ```solidity
 addresses.addAddress("CONTRACT_NAME", contractAddress, isContract);